 The mission of the American Retirees Education Foundation is to research, educate and inform retirees, future retirees and the general public on how best to protect and promote retirement income security and retiree health care.
 The Foundation will develop and advocate policy recommendations based on its research findings to relevant constituency groups, the media, the general public, and Federal and state policymakers.

 we're not allowed to lobby members of Congress, their staffs or Congressional Committees.
 The bottom line is that the AREF is not allowed to lobby for passage of legislation or regulations.

 AREF Is A Tax-Exempt Organization

 The Internal Revenue Service (IRS) has approved the American Retirees Education Foundation (AREF) as a tax-exempt organization that is eligible to receive tax-deductible charitable donations.
-Click here to access the IRS website for documentation on the AREF’s tax-exempt authorization.
+Click on the "Tax- Deductible Information" tab above to read and copy three important IRS approval documents.

 AREF Chairman’s Message

 The American Retiree Education Foundation (AREF) in its second year of efforts to expand the research and education reach of the National Retiree Education Foundation (NRLN) has taken on a number of the tasks previously performed by the NRLN.
 This has made it possible for the NRLN to spend more time lobbying Congress and the Administration on issues and bills important to retirees.

 The AREF Board hopes that the following actions by the AREF will demonstrate its value to the NRLN.